mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 ## Use of Postman API Platform for Sprint 1 RestAPI Demo
 > The Postman API Platform will be used to manage and document the Restful API's of our application.
 Postman is a development tool which helps build, test and modify API's.
 Postman offers a usr-friendly graphical interface that makes it easier for the team of developers, as well as the product owner, to interact with API's.
 The team "Sultans of Scrum" has a "workspace" in which the Restful API's of our applciation will be stored.
 The workspace facilitates collaboration in the team by allowing us to share our collection of API's and maintain a record of them.

+### Use of Sweet Alert Library
+> The team of developers has chosen to incorporate the SweetAlert JavaScript library to enhance the user experience by offering visually appealing and user-friendly pop-up dialogs for web development.
+This choice not only elevates the user experience but also improves the presentation of important information and messages to users.